 That example above is not say you have to use video or podcasts, but it demonstrates how I’m able to engage with their brand in different ways.
 New forms of content can increase user engagement and help with SEO, so always think about these opportunities.
 Dan Shure from Experts on the Wire is predicting that podcasts will be a bigger deal in years to come in SEO, so it’s worth the early investment.

 10) Run a Contest, Scholarship, or Something Fun

 You may be rolling your eyes to this suggestion, but hear me out.
 Engagement is critical to successful SEO, so you should be giving your audience more reasons to interact with your brand.
 Running a contest, scholarship, a quiz, or something else entirely with the appropriate amount of advertising can get some natural attention to these pages.

 Grasshopper created a color quiz to show entrepreneurs what color would be best for their business based on their traits.
 The questionnaire was short, fun, and unique.
 There was no search volume for a business color quiz, but the content received a lot of social shares and eventually some powerful backlinks from places linking out to the content.
 The material acted as a hub or sponge that absorbed these backlinks and passed the authority to essential sections on the site.
 Sometimes it will be tough to get people to link out to your product, but something unique and exciting can help with that process.

 Search engine optimization is a never-ending process plain and simple.
 There is also something new to write about, new to record, and new to share for your audience to consume.
 If you ever feel that things are stagnant, I implore you to review some of these suggestions above and see what it can do for you today!
-If you are looking for additional help with your site, I offer SEO Analysis that can uncover new areas of opportunity for your website.
+If you are looking for additional help with your site, I offer Free SEO Audits that can uncover new areas of opportunity for your website.